incredulouss/AKS_Cluster_Terraform_deployment/README.md

 Deploy Azure Kubernetes Cluster using terraform script Deploying ask cluster from azure portal can take long time.
 To automate this process, I have written terraform script.

-You can setup terraform in your local computer and run this script to deploy ASK clusters
+You can setup terraform in your local computer and run this script to deploy ASK clusters.

+The state file will be stored in ADLSv2 container, and not be saved locally.